ENFORCE: Nonlinear Constrained Learning with Adaptive-depth Neural Projection: ENFORCE: Methodology for nonlinear constrained learning

 \subsection{AdaNP: Adaptive-depth neural projection}

-We locally approximate the nonlinear program in Eq.~\ref{eq:weighted_nonlinear_projection} and exploit the efficiency of quadratic projections to generalize the methodology to any nonlinear constraint.
+We locally approximate the nonlinear program in Eq.\eqref{eq:weighted_nonlinear_projection} and exploit the efficiency of quadratic projections to generalize the methodology to nonlinear constraints.
 Assuming $c$ is of class $\mathcal{C}^1$, we use first-order Taylor expansion to locally linearize the constraints around the neural network input $x_0$ and prediction $\hat{y}$:

 where $J_xc$ and $J_yc$ are the Jacobian matrices with respect to the variable $x$ and $y$, respectively.
 Since the neural network input is fixed for a given sample, the linearization is exact in $x$, thus, $x = x_0$.
-Considering orthogonal projection, the nonlinear optimization problem in~Eq.~\ref{eq:weighted_nonlinear_projection} is locally approximated by a (linearly constrained) QP:
+Considering orthogonal projection for notation simplicity, the nonlinear optimization problem in~Eq.\eqref{eq:weighted_nonlinear_projection} is locally approximated by the (linearly constrained) QP: